Persig Gunungkidul

 Persatuan Sepakbola Indonesia Gunung Kidul (commonly known as Persig Gunung Kidul) is an Indonesian football club from Gunung Kidul Regency, Special Region of Yogyakarta.
-Currently Persig Gunungkidul competes in the Indonesian League Third Division DIY zone, Liga 3.
+Currently Persig Gunungkidul competes in the Indonesian League Fourth Division DIY zone, Liga 4.

 Grounds

 Gelora Handayani Stadium is the home base of this club.
 Gelora Handayani Stadium is a multi-purpose stadium in Wonosari, Indonesia.
 It is currently used mostly for soccer matches and also sometimes for athletics.
 The stadium has a capacity of 10,000.

 Supporters

-Persig is not very popular football club in Indonesia.
-But they have an several fanatic supporter groups.
-They are named Supergeni, GardapatiGK, The Guident, The Hanter.
+Persig is a football club in Indonesia.
+The club has supporter groups named Supergeni, GardapatiGK, The Guident, and The Hanter.